 Creative Guide: Tell a deeper story through photography with Camila Falquez

-For a new part of New World, our collaboration with Today at Apple, we’re launching a series of step-by-step Creative Guides which allow you to complete a project, guided by a leading creative.
+As part of New World, our collaboration with Today at Apple, developed a series of step-by-step Creative Guides which allow you to complete a project, guided by a leading creative.

 For her Creative Guide, Camila is going to be teaching you her process when it comes to creating a series of photographs, from research all the way through to taking the shot.
 Bookmark this page so you can return to it throughout your project.
 Camila’s brief to you is to produce a series of photographs that embody your hopes and ideas for the New World, showcasing a person, place or group which represents this for you.
 There are six Steps altogether:

 Step 05: Light and frame your subject.